agelospanagiotakis/agelospanagiotakis/README.md

 - 👨‍💻 Flutter and Drupal Developer focused on helping people go to the next level.

 - 🔭 I’m currently freelancing.
-Need my services ? <a href="https://tidycal.com/agelospanagiotakis/">Book a meeting with me!</a>
+Need my services ? <a target="_blank" href="https://tidycal.com/agelospanagiotakis/">Book a meeting with me!</a>

 - 💬 Ask me about everything, I always enjoy helping people.